Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 Who receives a foreigner in his house or in his court or seats on his yard, shall be responsible for all that he does.

 This is codified law of ca. 1250, the so-called Brookmerbrief.
-The Brookmerbrief, meaning ‘letter of Brookmer’ was a book of law, or codex, of the district Brookmerland in the present-day region of Ostfriesland, Germany.
+The Brookmerbrief, meaning ‘letter of Brookmer’ was a book of law, or codex, of the territory of Brookmerland in the present-day region of Ostfriesland, Germany.
 The Brookmerbrief is regarded to be the main legal text of the period of the so-called Frisian Freedom.
 The legal texts are written in Old Frisian.
 The quoted article above is interesting because it illustrates how the collection of medieval peasant republics dealt with the presence of foreigners on the territory of Frisia.

 Old Frisian Law

 Ubi societas, ibi ius ‘wherever there is society, there is law’, and this maxim also applied for Frisia.
 During the thirteenth and fourteenth centuries, delegates from the Seven Sealands declared new laws once a year on the first Tuesday after Pentecost.
-It was a somewhat imaginative event and happened in open air at the gathering of the thing (also called ðing, þing, ting, or ding) named Upstalsboom, near the present-day town of Aurich in Ostfriesland.
+It was a somewhat imaginative event and happened in open air at the gathering of the thing (also called ðing, þing, ting, or ding) named Upstalsboom, near the present-day town of Aurich in the region of Ostfriesland.
 It is too detailed to explain at this place how justice was being done and how it was organized exactly in each republic.
 Important is to know it was done by appointed local, more or less rotating ‘judges’, and not under the authority of a count or ‘government’ otherwise.
 As said, there was no government.
 There was simply no higher authority at all.
 This loose federation of republics was a society where formal feud law was applicable.
 A law practice to regulate violence.
-Read our post Upstalsboom: why solidarity is not the core of a collective, and learn more about this NATO-like league avant la lettre.
+Read our post Treaty of the Upstalsboom: why solidarity is not the core of a collective, and learn more about this NATO-like league avant la lettre.

 In the High Middle Ages, law and religion were one and the same.
 The order of law was identical to the order of spiritual salvation.
 Observance of the law was essential if one would go the heaven.
-Obey the Ten Commandments, or in Old Frisian language haad dae tzien ‘hold the ten’, live your faith (Mulder-Bakker & Bremmer 2021).
+Obey the Ten Commandments, or in the Old Frisian language haad dae tzien ‘hold the ten’, live your faith (Mulder-Bakker & Bremmer 2021).
 Medieval sagas explain how the Frisian people received their laws directly from Christ.
 Especially, the saga of the twelve asegas from the Sawen Selandum ‘seven sealands’ who were rescued at sea by Christ, and after being taught the divine laws to be uphold by the Frisians.
-In our post In debt to the beastly Westfrisians you can read more about this saga handed down in the thirteenth-century Codex Unia.
+In our blog post In debt to the beastly Westfrisians you can read more about this saga handed down in the thirteenth-century Codex Unia.

 Dealing with foreigners